 To apply, one option is to contact your Area Education Office by phone (see details below).
 If you provide them with your name, date of birth and National Insurance number they can immediately check your entitlement via the DFE Electronic free school meals checking service.

 Alternatively, you can complete an application form.
-These are available by clicking on the link below:

 You do not need to apply for free school meals if your child is in reception, year one or year two.
 Please contact your child’s primary school to check what your child needs to do to receive their meal free.